ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/user-interface.md

 - `ImageView` and `TextView` sections to display the image and its true label.
 - A button to load the image.
 - A button to run inference.
-- Two `TextView` controls to display the predicted label and inference time.
+- Two `TextView` controls to display the predicted label and the inference time.

-Use the Android Studio editor to replace the contents of `activity_main.xml`, located in `src/main/res/layout` with the following code:
+Use the editor in Android Studio to replace the contents of `activity_main.xml`, located in `src/main/res/layout` with the following code:

 ```XML
 <?xml version="1.0" encoding="utf-8"?>